Explore Our Garden Wildlife Blog

 Because of their nocturnal nature it is not always clear if you have autumn orphans visiting your garden but it is always important to put out appropriate hedgehog food along with fresh water and this is doubly true at this time of the year.
 In fact, many carers now recommend putting out dried hedgehog food throughout the winter, as hedgehogs have remained active up to and past Christmas in recent years.
 Our hedgehog feeding stations provide the ideal place to leave food for hedgehogs to safely access.

 When help is necessary –

-Spotting a hedgehog during daylight hours (regardless of size) is a warning sign of the animal’s ill health at any time of the year.
-Although they may seem to be lively these hedgehogs along with any that are below the required overwintering weight require rescuing, especially from October onwards.
+Spotting a hedgehog during daylight hours (regardless of size) can be a warning sign of the animal’s ill health at any time of the year.
+Smaller hedgehogs may start moving about and feeding during daylight hours in an attempt to put on extra weight.
+If you see a hedgehog out during the day, give it some food and water and check to see that it is moving actively and purposefully.
+If it is lethargic or below the required overwintering weight, it will require rescuing, especially from October onwards.

 Ark Wildlife is not responsibe for the content of external websites